0xPolygon/polygon-docs/docs/learn/agglayer.md

 The security of atomic transactions is based on this critical guarantee that users do not lose their funds and cannot double spend their tokens.

-Therefore, key to realising a unified Polygon ecosystem is atomic guarantees.
+Therefore, key to realizing a unified Polygon ecosystem is atomic guarantees.

 ## AggLayer design